Espresso and Stochastic Acceleration of Ultra-high-energy Cosmic Rays in Relativistic Jets: Espresso and stochastic acceleration

 Finally, the grey trajectory (bottom panel of Figure~\ref{combined_traj}) is representative of particles that only probe non-relativistic regions ($|v_z|\lesssim 0.2c$); in this case, the trajectory is color-coded with the instantaneous 4-velocity component $\Gamma_{\rm pr} v_{\rm z, pr}$ of the flow.
-Such a particle experiences a mixture of energy gains and losses when crossing the shear layers as attested by the probed 4-velocity component, and finally exits the jet with an energy gain of $\sim 30$.
+Such a particle, initialized with $\alpha_{\rm i} = 0.025$, experiences a mixture of energy gains and losses when crossing the shear layers as attested by the probed 4-velocity component, and finally exits the jet with an energy gain of $\sim 30$ without probing the relativistic spine.
 The last part of the trajectory can be ascribed to stochastic shear acceleration \cite[e.g.][]{ostrowski98,ostrowski00,fang+18,kimura+18} due to the alternating sign of $v_z$.

 Overall we find no evidence that particles that \emph{only} undergo stochastic acceleration fostered by the enhanced SGS can achieve boosts in excess of a factor of 50 in energy (bottom panel of Figure~\ref{Gamma_dependence}).
-Some particles, which start with small initial gyroradii can undergo larger boosts (as the black trajectory in Figure \ref{combined_traj}) if they probe relativistic regions; all of these particles, though, make it only to the transverse Hillas limit.
+Some particles, which start with small initial gyroradii can undergo larger boosts (as the black trajectory in Figure \ref{combined_traj}) if they probe relativistic regions; all of these particles, though, make it only to the stochastic Hillas limit.

 Our considerations are drawn by examining a large but finite number of particles, which means that we cannot exclude the existence of trajectories along which particles may be accelerated up to the longitudinal limit without undergoing any \emph{espresso} cycle; yet, we can quantitatively assess that this is not common.